PecanProject/betydb-data-access/API/beta_API.md

 3. Date/Time may not match as expected.

  To match a column value having data type "timestamp", you must exactly match the PostgreSQL textual representation of that timestamp.
-In general, this is not the same as the representation display by the query result.
-For example, a query that filters by creation time using the key-value string "created_at=2010-10-22+13:59:26" may return results where the "created_at" value is "2010-10-22T08:59:26-05:00".
+In general, this is not the same as the representation displayed by the query result.
+For example, a query that filters by creation time using the key-value string `created_at=2010-10-22+13:59:26` may return results where the "created_at" value is `2010-10-22T08:59:26-05:00`.
 This is because the "created_at" column has type "timestamp without time zone" and because Rails stores timestamps in UTC but displays them in local time showing the timezone offset.
-Moreover, Rails displays the timestamp with a "T" between the date and time parts where SQL has a space.
+Moreover, whereas SQL separates the date and time parts of a timestamp with a space, Rails displays a "T" between the two parts.

 4. Numerical types match as numbers.

- For integers, this means that could (somewhat perversely) match an id number of 26536 using the key-value pair "id=+++%2B26536+++" in the query string.
+ For integers, this means that could (somewhat perversely) match an id number of 26536 using the key-value pair `id=+++%2B26536+++` in the query string.
 Here, "%2B" is the URL-encoded version of the plus sign, and the "+" symbols are URL-encodings of spaces.